Jacob A. Beidler

 Jacob Atlee Beidler (November 2, 1852 – September 13, 1912) was an American businessman and politician who served three terms as a U.S. Representative from Ohio from 1901 to 1907.

 Biography

-Born in Tredyffrin Township, Chester County, Pennsylvania, Beidler attended the country schools, and Locke's Seminary, Norristown, Pennsylvania.
+Born in Tredyffrin Township, Pennsylvania, Beidler attended the country schools, and Locke's Seminary, Norristown, Pennsylvania.

 He moved to Ohio and settled in Willoughby in Lake County in 1873.

+Business career

 He engaged in business as a coal dealer and later as an operator.
 Beidler was elected a member of the city council of Willoughby in 1881.

 He moved to his farm, "Belle Vernon," near Willoughby, in 1881 and engaged in raising dairy cattle.

 He served as president of the Belle Vernon-Mapes Dairy Co..

 He served as vice president of the Cleveland, Painesville & Eastern Railroad Co.

 Presidential elector in 1896 for McKinley/Hobart.

 Congress

 Beidler was elected as a Republican to the Fifty-seventh, Fifty-eighth, and Fifty-ninth Congresses (March 4, 1901 – March 3, 1907).

 Owing to ill health he declined to be a candidate for renomination in 1906 to the Sixtieth Congress.